The Original Mickey Mouse Club Show

 Lead: Darlene Gillespie

-Songs: Will You Pay Attention to Me?
-(Tom Adair/Franklyn Marks)
+Song: Will You Pay Attention to Me?
+(Marks/Adair)

 Mousekamatinee Today